yucheols/ENMs_In_R/tutorials/tutorial_4.md

 ### Generating ENMs for multiple species at once using the ENMwrap pipeline
 In previous tutorials, we learned how to implement a single-species ecological niche modeling.
 However, sometimes we need to simultaneously generate ecological niche models for many different species.

-### test workflow == probably need to update the ENMwrap package at some point to remove raster and rgdal dependencies.....

 ```r
 # clear working environment
 rm(list = ls(all.names = T))